English Guide

 Can I use this for cross stitch too?

-The workflow is close, but the tool and editing assumptions here are tuned for knitting colorwork.
+The workflow is very similar, and there is a dedicated cross stitch guide.
+The editing assumptions here are tuned for knitting colorwork.

 Do I need perfect accuracy?